opiopan/fsmapper/README.md

 </p>

 ## How to build and install
+You can download and install binary packages from [here](releases).<br>
+If you build yourself, follow the steps below.

 1. **Requirements**<br>
 Make sure that the following softwares are installed in advance.
     - Visual Studio 2019 or 2022 whilch is instaled with folowing workloads: